mjrgh/PinscapePico/README.md

 (physical buttons, accelerometer axes, plunger sensor)

-* Support for PWM outputs directly through Pico GPIO ports, as well as multiple external PWM output controller chips (TLC5940, TLC59116, PCA9685), and even shift-register chips (74HC595)
+* Support for PWM outputs directly through Pico GPIO ports, as well as multiple external PWM output controller chips (TLC5940, TLC5947, TLC59116, PCA9685), and even shift-register chips (74HC595)

-* Gamma correction option for PWM output ports, with the gamma calculated at the device's full resolution for higher-resolution devices (e.g., 12-bit gamma scaling for TLC5940)
+* Gamma correction option for PWM output ports, with the gamma calculated at the device's full resolution (e.g., 12-bit gamma scaling for TLC5940, TLC5947, and PCA9685)

 * Configurable "flipper logic" timer protection (in software) for all output ports